qianglbl/PVPmoo/example/Readme.md

 To run the optimizer, use "srun -n 16 ./xpvp" or "mpirun -n 16 ./xpvp".
 Here, 16 is the number of processors used in the optimizer.

-It is OK to see the printout "cp: -r not specified; omitting directory 'tmp7'".
+It is OK to see the printout "cp: -r not specified; omitting directory 'tmp0'", etc.